Baby not opening mouth wide enough to latch? How to help.

 In the meantime, here are a few things that can help until it’s easier:

-• Offer feeds more often — every 2 to 2.5 hours — so your baby has a chance to use their reflexes before hunger tips into meltdown.
+- Offer feeds more often — every 2 to 2.5 hours — so your baby has a chance to use their reflexes before hunger turns into a meltdown.

 And most importantly?
 Give yourself grace.
 Sometimes your baby will sleep straight through, sometimes you’ll feed them in a barely-open state just to get everyone settled.
 That’s okay.
 Once the storm passes, you’ll try again — and each attempt gives you and your baby another chance to learn together.

-And if your baby won’t open their mouth wide to latch because they’ve tipped past sleepy and into full-on crying?
+Is your baby wide awake now but won’t open their mouth wide to latch because they’ve tipped past sleepy and into full-on crying?

 That’s a different challenge — and we’ll cover how to handle that next.

-Too Hungry or Crying Hard to Open Wide to Latch
+Too Hungry or Crying Too Hard to Open Wide to Latch

 It might get milk flowing in the moment, but it usually hurts and keeps the latch shallow.

 This doesn’t mean you’re doing anything wrong.
 It just means your baby is overwhelmed.
-You responded the best you could with where they were at in the moment.
+For real: You didn't do anything wrong.
+You responded the best you could with where you and your baby were at in the moment.

-• If your newborn flips from sleepy to screaming in 60 seconds flat, skin-to-skin with a gentle bounce can help bring them back to calm so you can try again.
+- If your newborn flips from sleepy to screaming in 60 seconds flat, skin-to-skin contact with a gentle bounce can help bring them back to calm so you can try again.

 Spending as much time skin-to-skin as possible in those first weeks makes it easier to catch your baby’s early feeding cues before they’re upset.

-When they’re tucked against your chest, you’ll often notice little signs—bobbing their head, mouthing at your skin, even flinging toward your nipple—that show they’re ready to feed calmly.
+When they’re tucked against your chest, you’ll often notice little signs — bobbing their head, mouthing at your skin, even flinging themselves toward your nipple — that show they’re ready to feed calmly.

 Those moments are golden.

-It doesn’t have to be you, either—anyone can help, as long as it’s bare skin on bare skin.
-That contact is what unlocks the magic.
+It doesn’t have to be just you doing skin-to-skin, either.
+Anyone can help, as long as it’s bare skin on bare skin.
+That contact is what unlocks the magic, and it’s a special opportunity for other people to bond with your baby while you get a break.

 Feeding a Newborn Is Hard